Duck Dodgers (TV series)

-Duck Dodgers is an American animated television series developed by Spike Brandt and Tony Cervone based on the 1953 theatrical animated short film of the same name, which stars the character Daffy Duck.
+Duck Dodgers (also known as Duck Dodgers: The Animated Series) is an American animated television series developed by Spike Brandt and Tony Cervone based on the 1953 theatrical animated short film of the same name, which stars the character Daffy Duck.
 It is a comic science fiction series, featuring the Looney Tunes characters in metafictional roles, with Daffy Duck reprising his titular role from the original short.
 It was produced by Warner Bros.
 Animation from 2003 to 2005.
 It originally aired on Cartoon Network and later ended on Boomerang.

 Concept

 Though primarily based around the original Duck Dodgers short (which is set in roughly 2318 AD), the series also takes visual and thematic cues from other Looney Tunes shorts, with other Looney Tunes characters appearing in the series, albeit adapted to fit within the show's universe.
 For example, Yosemite Sam becomes "K'chutha Sa'am", a parody of Klingons in Star Trek, Elmer Fudd becomes "The Fudd", a parasitic mind-altering alien disease (a combination of the Flood and the Borg), Wile E. Coyote was a Predator-like alien hunter.
 Also appearing in the show in 24½th Century forms and alias are Witch Hazel, Count Bloodcount, Goofy Gophers, Nasty Canasta, Taz, Rocky and Mugsy, the Crusher, the Shropeshire Slasher from "Deduce, You Say!", Michigan J. Frog, Ralph Phillips from "From A to Z-Z-Z-Z", Egghead Junior, and the unnamed mad scientist from "Water, Water Every Hare".